elliot-100/britishcycling-clubs/README.md

 simplify administration for clubs using it.
 It probably works for Scottish/Welsh Cycling clubs too, but this hasn't been tested.

 Priority is to read data in order to create reports/notifications to club administrators.

 ## Prerequisites

-- Uses [Selenium](https://www.selenium.dev/) to automate a headless Chrome browser, so needs Chrome and compatible ChromeDriver executable installed, and ChromeDriver executable on the system PATH.
+- Some functions use [Selenium](https://www.selenium.dev/) to automate a headless Chrome browser, so needs Chrome and compatible ChromeDriver executable installed, and ChromeDriver executable on the system PATH.
 Originally intended to be deployed on the [PythonAnywhere](https://www.pythonanywhere.com/) platform, which covers this requirement out-of-the box.